FriendsOfZioMitch/php-mvc-docker-playground/readme.md

 docker-compose run composer composer create-project --prefer-dist laravel/laravel .
 ```

-Assign write permissions to your current user on the app_source directory:
+Reassign write permissions to your current user on the app_source directory:

 ```bash
 sudo chown -R you:you app_source